jonasdegrave/data-engineering-aws/README.md

   how you'd like to organize it just as long as you can add me to a repo.
 - Have some very basic tests showing the system works.
-- Implement the infrastructure in terraforms and ansibles do that it can be deployed in as few commands as possible
+- Implement the infrastructure in terraforms and ansibles do that it can be deployed in as few commands as possible.
-- Write good documentation
+- Write good documentation.

 ### Bonus

 If you finish the above and want to move forward with bonus tasks to make your application stand out, you may continue on to the following:

-- Write a locustfile to stress test the http server
+- Write a locustfile to stress test the http server.
-- Encrypt the server with letsencrypt
+- Encrypt the server with letsencrypt.

 ## Additional Information